redhataccess/spandx-demo-spa/README.md

 # spandx-demo-spa
-Demo SPA for Spandx platform
+Simple demo SPA for Spandx platform.
+It includes SSI tags for including chrome, and some patternfly webcomponents